xdrpp/stc/cmd/goxdr/README.md

   as arrays for arrays, slices for vectors, strings for strings.
   Union discriminants are ordinary fields, while arms (case statements) are methods that lazily allocate the necessary body based on the discriminant.
+Unlike some approaches that waste memory by transforming unions into structs, memory is only required for one arm of a union at a time.

-* String, vector, and variable opaque bounds are strictly enforced by generated `XDR` functions, rather than encoded in types (which makes assignment annoying) or struct field tags (which requires use of reflection).
+* String, vector, and variable opaque bounds are strictly enforced by generated `XDR` functions, rather than being encoded in the types (which would make assignment annoying) or in struct field tags (which requires use of reflection).

-* No use of reflection and the associated overhead and complexity.
-  You can generically traverse XDR data structures using simple interface methods.
+* You can generically traverse XDR data structures using simple interface methods.
+Marshaling and traversal make no use of reflection, and hence avoid incurring the associated overhead and complexity.

-* In addition to standard binary XDR serialization, generic traversal allows concise implementation of pretty printing or extracting all occurrences of a particular type at any level of struct/union nesting.
+* In addition to standard binary XDR serialization, generic traversal allows concise implementation of pretty printing, or extraction of all occurrences of a particular type at any level of struct/union nesting.
 Traversal functions have access to field names.

 * Traversal can special-case particular typdefs.
 Even though typedefs